kuehne-trustable-de/estTestClient/README.md

 ```

 The client expects a set of trust anchors provided in an environment variable 'EST_OPENSSL_CACERT'.
 This variable must be set for all relevant actions.
 Providing this variable may be os specific.
 To simplify it the wrapper provides an option to set this environment variable.
+Multiple values are separated by commas.

 | value of 'CA_CERT' | remarks                                                                                                            |
 |--------------------|--------------------------------------------------------------------------------------------------------------------|